John Eastwood Photographer - Artist Statement

 Images of the landscape have fascinated me from a young age.
-Not the stereotypical sweeping vistas of the rolling hills and plains, but the more subtle details concealed within those spaces, waiting to be revealed.
+Not the stereotypical sweeping vistas of the rolling hills and plains, but the more subtle details concealed within those spaces that lie waiting to be revealed.

 Although I spend much of my time exploring the open landscapes of the North West, I have never set out with the deliberate objective of documenting them through a camera lens.
 Nor have I sought to portray them as idyllic, beautiful, dramatic or pastoral; though one could well apply such adjectives to these environments.
-What I do seek to convey in my photography is some sense of the natural spirit of these places and their elemental nature, that unique feeling of presence that goes beyond a sense of place and stirs our imaginations, connecting us in a compelling way to the beauty and dignity of our environment.
-The changing and evolving North West landscapes and the light within them are a passion, a source of constant joy, surprise and wonder to me and I hope this element is transmitted as you view my work.
+What I do seek to convey in my landscape photography is some sense of the natural spirit of these places and their elemental nature, that unique feeling of presence that goes beyond a sense of place and stirs our imaginations, connecting us to the beauty and dignity of our environment.
+The changing and evolving North West landscapes and the light within them are a passion, a source of constant joy, surprise and wonder to me, visitors to my exhibitions frequently comment that my photography combines both a sense of spirituality and a sweeping cinematic perspective; I hope some element of an unfolding story is transmitted as you view my photography.

+Whenever possible I incorporate long exposure times into my landscape photography work and during the course of the image being captured a number of chance elements may occur; the light may change, shadows and clouds may move, grasses and trees may be gently stirred by a breeze.
+In this way the photograph becomes a living, changing and evolving representation rather than a static snapshot of a given moment in time and reflects more naturally how the eye sees and the brain perceives the landscape.
 My photographic techniques are entirely dependent on the available light and the actuality of the landscape.
-I do not seek to ‘re-enchant the land’; my images are as I found them.
+I do not seek to ‘re-enchant the land’ and the images you see are as I found them.
 I do not use filters nor do I clone or retouch my work using digital techniques.
 I don’t believe our landscape needs any assistance from me.

 The concept of revealed or accidental images conveys something of what matters to me most in photography and what excites me about physically existing within the landscape; the combination of chance, circumstance, light and discovery.
-Serendipity is integral to my work and as such the number of prints I release as limited editions are few and in many ways self-selecting.
-At a recent exhibition a visitor remarked how my photographs 'sing of hope and wonder'; I could wish for no greater compliment.
+Serendipity is integral to my work and as such the number of pictures I take and the number of fine art photographic prints I release as limited editions are infrequent and in many ways self-selecting.
+At a recent exhibition, a visitor suggested that my photographs 'sing of hope and wonder'; I could wish for no greater compliment.